 Over the last ten years, I've worked across the tech ecosystem from inside sales to agency Account Director to VP of Marketing at a fast-growing startup.
-Across all of these experiences I noticed a pattern with how companies work with customers.
+Across all of these experiences, I noticed a pattern in how companies work with customers.

 How do I get started with Dock?